ionic-team/capacitor/site/docs-md/android/troubleshooting.md

 # Troubleshooting Android Issues

-Creating a 100% perfect native management tool like Capacitor is not possible, and sooner or later you'll run into various issues with some part of the Android workflow.
+Creating a 100% perfect native management tool is nearly impossible, and sooner or later you'll run into various issues with some part of the Android workflow.

 This guide attempts to document common Android issues with possible solutions.